the-town-kitchen/the-town-kitchen/README.md

  * [ ] Login with Google+ account via OAuth
   	* [ ] *Optional:* Login with username/password and/or facebook
  * [ ] User can see list of available meals for a particular day.
-  	* [ ] User can tap a meal to see its details.
   	* [ ] User can open a calendar modal and select other days to view meals.
  * [ ] User can select quantities of each meal they want.
    	* [ ] User can see how many meals are in their cart by the cart icon on the top-righthand corner of the actionbar.